MicrosoftEdge/MSEdgeExplainers/PwaDigitalGoods/explainer.md

 ### Making a purchase

 The purchase flow itself uses the [Payment Request API](https://w3c.github.io/payment-request/).

-We don’t show the full payment request code here, but note that the item ID for any items the user chooses to purchase should be sent in the `data` field of a `modifiers` entry for the given payment method, in a manner specific to the store.
+You must use the Microsoft Store billing payment method, by setting https://store.microsoft.com/billing as the identifier, and adding the product sku in as a data member.
+We don’t show the full payment request code here, but note that the item ID for any items the user chooses to purchase should be sent in the data field of a modifiers entry for the given payment method, in a manner specific to the store.
 For example:

 ```js
 const details = await digitalGoodsService.getDetails(['monthly_subscription']);